|

 But

-before we get too deep into the Hacienda’s history perhaps
+before we get too deep into the Hacienda’s history,

-peerless nightlife scene.
+scene.
 Time, though, is merciless.
-Other great
+Other great venues

-similar fate to the Hacienda’s; on the site of The
+a similar fate to the Hacienda’s; on the site

 Despite

-Ministry of Sound.
-Visits to the Hacienda inspired
+Visits to the Hacienda inspired DJs like Sasha,

 The

-recent release of the film (and DVD) ‘Twenty Four
+recent release of the film ‘Twenty Four Hour

-the Hacienda was open for fifteen years.
-Most nights it opened, money
+Hacienda was open for fifteen years.
+Most nights it

-was lost.
-Peter Hook once claimed that New
+opened, money was lost.
+Peter Hook once claimed

-Order would have been better off if they’d given ten
+that New Order would have been better off if

 |